-- 1. Make sure you are using the latest version of Java 1.4 - 2.
-Make sure you are using at least the version of the JDBC driver that we've tested DbVisualizer with - 3.
-Read the DbVisualizer FAQ. - 4.
-Read the DbVisualizer Users Guide.
+- 1. Make sure you are using the latest version of Java 1.4

+- 2. Make sure you are using at least the version of the JDBC driver that we've tested DbVisualizer with

+- 3. Read the DbVisualizer FAQ.

+- 4. Check the on-line Forums.

+- 5. Read the DbVisualizer Users Guide.